nyarkobatu/reBB-tr/README.md

 The system supports custom components defined in `components.json`.
 This allows for pre-built form elements with special functionality, like sections that remember user input through browser cookies.

-## Browser Compatibility
+## Documentation System

-reBB works in all modern browsers:
+reBB includes a built-in documentation system with:
-- Chrome
+- Markdown support
-- Firefox
+- Admin editing interface
-- Safari
+- Automatic ordering of documentation pages
-- Edge
+- Mobile-responsive layout

 ## Security Features